Statistic Atlanta Illinois National

 Atlanta Racial Demographics & Ethnicity

-Understanding the Atlanta racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Atlanta, the racial breakdown indicates 98.5% White, 0% Black or African American, 0.1% Asian, 0% American Indian and 0% Native Hawaiian, with 2.4% of the population identifying as Hispanic or Latino.
-Notably, 97.8% of households reported speaking English only, while 0.8% reported speaking Spanish only.
-Additionally, 1.5% of residents were categorized as foreign-born.
+The Atlanta racial demographics and ethnicity breakdown could be indispensable tools for recognizing and rectifying systemic inequities, fostering social justice and inclusion and cultivating resilient communities.
+In Atlanta, the racial breakdown reveals 98.5% White, 0% Black or African American, 0.1% Asian, 0% American Indian and 0% Native Hawaiian, with 2.4% of the population identifying as Hispanic or Latino.
+Of all households, 97.8% reported speaking English only, while 0.8% reported speaking Spanish only.
+Moreover, 1.5% of residents were classified as foreign-born.

 Atlanta Population Density